lilybarrett/find-your-zen-react-360/README.md

     ));
 ```

 Recompose is all about currying.
-The result of `withState` curries into `withHandlers`, which, in this case, accepts an object map of handler creators.
-These creators take a set of props and return a handler to update state.
+The result of `withState` curries into `withHandlers`, which accepts an object map of handler creators.
+Each creator takes a set of props and returns a handler to update state.
 Here, `zenClicked` accepts a `props` argument which returns an `id` to be used as an argument in a curried function that calls `props.zenClicked` (given to us by `withState`) and updates the state of `selectedZen` to the value of `id`.
 Whew!

 We can then use `selectedZen` and `zenClicked` in our functional component.